 - Q: What is your hourly rate to provide testimony at trial?

-- A: same as deposition, minimum half-day plus travel plus standard rate for preparation
+- A: Call for rates, minimum half-day plus travel plus standard rate for preparation

 - Q: Please list any fees other than those stated above (E.g.: travel expenses, copy fees, etc.)

-- A: travel time and expenses, copy & print expenses
+- A: The standard hourly rate for travel time (portal to portal) and expenses, copy & print expenses

 References upon request.